-5.16 Sick Leave
+5.15 Sick Leave

-For part-time hourly employees in overtime-eligible positions, the Employer will follow the applicable paid sick leave provisions in the Minimum Wage

-Requirements and Labor Standards, RCW 49.46.200 et seq. and WACs 296-128-600 et seq.
+For temporary hourly employees in overtime-eligible positions, the Employer will follow the applicable paid sick leave provisions in the Minimum Wage Requirements and Labor Standards, RCW 49.46.200 et seq. and WACs 296 128 600 et seq.